-The chord names are pretty complex.
-It would make more sense to learn this using TAB than reading the chord names.
+As the chord names are so complex, it would make more sense to learn this using TAB than reading the chord names.
 Once fully understood, you can easily read the intro by just seeing the chords. ore on this in the course

 | G6 G | D6/F# | Em | D/A Bm7 | C Gsus4/B |

 | Am7 C/G | A7sus4 | D7 D7sus4 | D7 |

 The verse/chorus chords are so much simpler, goes like this:

 | G | G | G | G | Am | Am |